 Jump to Section Menu

-Since 2007, Parker Poe has hosted a program to help minority students navigate law school, make a successful transition into the practice of law after graduation, and thrive as they pursue the different paths a legal career may take.
-Approximately 700 students have attended this daylong program in our Raleigh and Columbia offices since the program's inception.
+Since 2007, Parker Poe has hosted a daylong program to help minority students navigate law school, make a successful transition into the practice of law after graduation, and thrive as they pursue the different paths a legal career may take.
+Approximately 700 students have attended this program since the program's inception.
 Read some of what students who attended the 2019 program had to say about THRIVE here.

 - STRATEGIES FOR SUCCESS: Thriving as a Minority in Your Legal Practice.
-We had a panel of attorneys sit down to have a real conversation with students about being a minority and thriving as a minority in your legal practice.
-We answered any questions that students had, including ones that they may not have found a comfortable space to ask yet.
+Although the legal profession is one of the least diverse professions, you are not alone.
+A panel of Parker Poe attorneys will facilitate a real conversation with students about being a minority and thriving as a minority in your legal practice.
+We will answer questions that students have, including ones that you may not have found a comfortable space to ask yet.

 We encourage minority law students to take advantage of other valuable resources as well.
 For example, the Southeastern Minority Job Fair (SEMJF) is a great way to get in front of approximately 140 employers, including Parker Poe.